tochi26/tochi26/README.md

     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Roboto+Slab&color=%237E3ACE&size=30&center=true&vCenter=true&width=450&lines=She/her;Software+Engineer;Blogger;Love+to+travel;Open+for+collaborations+%3C3;AI+/+ML+Enthusiast" alt="Computer Engineering Student, Brazilian front-end developer, Power Metal lover"></a>
 </div>

 As a highly skilled and motivated software engineer, I bring a wealth of experience and knowledge to the table.
-I am proficient in various programming languages and frameworks such as Django, flask, Python, JavaScript, React, Node.js, Docker, Docker Swarm and kubernetes.
+I am proficient in various programming languages and frameworks such as Django, flask, Python, JavaScript, React, Node.js, MERN, Docker, Docker Swarm and kubernetes.
 I have a proven track record of delivering high-quality software solutions that meet and exceed client expectations.

 My passion for continuous learning and improvement is evident in my work, and I am constantly seeking new challenges to expand my skillset.
 With exceptional work ethics, I consistently produce outstanding results within tight deadlines while maintaining a strong attention to detail.